Winter idioms in different languages

 An expression you are most likely to hear during the winter, ‘Ça caille!’ broadly translates to the English expression ‘it’s freezing!’.
 With that being said, its literal translation is derived from the verb ‘cailler’ meaning ‘to curdle’.
 It is basically a way of saying that it is so cold that you cannot move.

-Literally translating to “Christmas on the balcony, Easter at the embers”, this idiom is a way of showing that luck balances out.
+This French idiom literally translates to “Christmas on the balcony, Easter at the embers”, this idiom is a way of showing that luck balances out.
 Essentially, what it is saying is that if you are fortunate enough to have a Christmas where the weather is good enough to spend it on the balcony, you will likely have to take action to warm yourself at Easter.

-The literal translation of this idiom makes little sense, because it means ‘it’s a cold of dogs’.
+The literal translation of this Spanish idiom makes little sense, because it means ‘it’s a cold of dogs’.
 However, it is somewhat similar to the German idiom of ‘Hundewetter’ or ‘dog weather’.
 It is equivalent to saying something like ‘it is bitterly cold’, or ‘it is freezing’ in English.

 This idiom translates to ‘to be white like the snow’ and is much the same as saying ‘snow white’ in English.
 It can be used as a straight forward description of things that are pure white in colour, but it can also be used in a more metaphorical sense, to imply a certain level of purity.

-This is another variant of ‘raining cats and dogs’, used to describe extremely heavy downpour in a slightly exaggerated fashion.
+This is another variant of ‘raining cats and dogs’, used to describe an extremely heavy downpour in a slightly exaggerated fashion.
 In this case, it translates literally to ‘rain to the seas’.

 Finally, we have another example of an idiom that crosses over between languages word for word.
 This literally means ‘break the ice’ and is used in exactly the same way as the English idiom, meaning to break the tension or remove the awkwardness of a situation, usually through conversation.